jfuica/bingada/README.md

 # bingada

-Bingo application in GTKAda
+Bingo application in GtkAda

 This is a simple bingo application called BingAda (Bingo + Ada), to play bingo at home with your family during this COVID19 "stay at home" time.

-The Bingo is fully functional, you can :
+The Bingo is fully functional, you can:

 - Start a new game.